GMOD/jbrowse/README.md

 2. Build the release packages: `make -f build/Makefile release`.
 The files produced during the build should not be committed to the repository either.

+3. Make a tag in the repository for the release, named, e.g. `1.6.3-release`.

-3. `scp` the release .zip files (min and full) to jbrowse.org.
+4. `scp` the release .zip files (min and full) to jbrowse.org.

-4. Add them to the Wordpress Downloads list so that we can track how many times they are downloaded.
+5. Add them to the Wordpress Downloads list so that we can track how many times they are downloaded.

-5. Write a blog post announcing the release.
+6. Write a blog post announcing the release.
 The `release-notes.html` file made during the build might be useful for this.

+7. Update the "Install" page on the site to point to the newest release.

+8. Update the latest-release code checkout on the site, which the "Latest Release" demo on the jbrowse.org points to, to be an unzipped-and-set-up copy of the latest release.

-6. Write an email announcing the release, sending to gmod-ajax, jbrowse-dev, and maybe gmod-announce.
+9. Write an email announcing the release, sending to gmod-ajax, jbrowse-dev.
+If it is a major release, add gmod-announce and make a GMOD news item.

-7. Make a tag in the repository for the release, named, e.g. `1.6.3-release`.

-This process could use some more streamlining and automation.
+As you can tell, this process could really use some more streamlining and automation.